GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         directory is in the same directory as the ``pyqtdeploy.pdy`` project file.
 Also, whenever a file or directory name is entered, :program:`pyqtdeploy` allows the embedding of environment variables which will be expanded when necessary.
+The :envvar:`PDY_PY_MAJOR`, :envar:`PDY_PY_MINOR` and :envar:`PDY_PY_MICRO` pseudo-environment
+        variables can also be used which will be expanded to the relevant parts of the target Python version.

 **Entry Point**
     is used to specify the entry point of a :mod:`setuptools`-based